Discrete series of odd general spin groups: Preliminaries

 \section{Preliminaries}

 Let $F$ be a non-archimedean local field of characteristic zero.
-Let $\textbf{G}_n$ denote a split general spin group $\textbf{GSpin}_{2n+1}$ of semisimple rank $n$ defined over $F$, i.e., the $F$-split connected reductive algebraic group having based root datum dual to that of $GSp_{2n}$ or, equivalently, the rank $n$ split reductive linear algebraic group of type $B_n$ whose derived subgroup is a double covering of split special orthogonal group and let $G_n$ denote the group of $F$-points of $\textbf{G}_n$.
-Similarly, let $\textbf{GL}_n$ denote a general linear group of semisimple rank $n$ defined over $F$ and let $GL_n$ denote the group of its $F$-points.
+Let $\textbf{G}_n$ denote a split general spin group $\textbf{GSpin}_{2n+1}$ of semisimple rank $n$ defined over $F$, i.e., the $F$-split connected reductive algebraic group having based root datum dual to that of $GSp_{2n}$.
+Here $GSp_{2n}$ stands for the split reductive linear algebraic group of type $B_n$ whose derived subgroup is a double covering of a split special orthogonal group.
+Let $G_n$ denote the group of $F$-points of $\textbf{G}_n$.
+Similarly, let $\textbf{GL}_n$ denote a general linear group of rank $n$ defined over $F$ and let $GL_n$ denote the group of its $F$-points.
+All the representations of $p$-adic groups which we consider will be smooth.